- If you die without a will, your state may not recognize your spouse as your legal heir. Make sure you have an estate plan in place.

-Take, for example, the landmark case of Lisa Marie Pond and Janice Langbehn.
-The two women and their children were in Florida on vacation in 2007 when Pond suffered an aneurysm.
+Take, for example, the landmark case of same-sex couple, Lisa Marie Pond and Janice Langbehn.
+The 2 women and their children were in Florida on vacation in 2007 when Pond suffered an aneurysm.
 She was rushed to a local hospital, but Langbehn was prevented from staying with her or receiving updates.

-Langbehn had the necessary legal documents proving that Pond had granted her the right to be present.
-Still, it took hours for hospital staff to review them and allow her visitation, during which time Pond was dying.
+Langbehn had the necessary legal documents proving that Pond had granted her the right, as her spouse, to be present.
+Still, it took hours for hospital staff to review the documents and allow her visitation, during which time Pond was dying.

 Since 2011, federal law has required nearly all hospitals to allow visitation for same-sex couples.
 Even so, estate planning experts still recommend the full menu of documents (see Tip below) in case same-sex couples are confronted by a challenge to their right to be with each other throughout a health crisis, and to make medical decisions on each other's behalf.

-There are other areas where marriage doesn't automatically confer rights—for example retirement accounts.
+There are other areas where marriage doesn't automatically confer rights: For example, retirement accounts.
 You must take care to transfer them properly as you intend.
 Under federal law, a spouse is the automatic beneficiary of a 401(k) account, unless he or she waives that right.
 However, a 401(k) account opened prior to marriage or during a prior marriage may reflect an outdated beneficiary designation or may lack the spousal waiver necessary to allow the original beneficiary to stand.
-When the account owner dies, the assets could be distributed to the named beneficiary, rather than the surviving spouse.
+When the account owner dies, the assets could be distributed to the named beneficiary, rather than to the surviving spouse.

-"Your brokerage firm doesn't know that you have a new spouse," says Fidelity estate planning specialist Nathaniel Arnett.
+"Your brokerage firm doesn't know that you have a new spouse," says Nathaniel Arnett, vice president of advanced planning at Fidelity.
 "After you die, your new spouse might have to go to court and fight the outdated beneficiary designation."

 The spousal beneficiary rule does not apply to other types of retirement assets, such as IRAs and annuities.
 Therefore, it's important to review all your beneficiary designations for all retirement plans.

-Tip: A trusted source should be chosen to execute power of attorney responsibilities for both medical and financial decisions, producing documents that are generally "durable," to remain in effect if a spouse becomes incapacitated.
+Tip: A trusted source should be chosen to execute power of attorney responsibilities for both medical and financial decisions, producing documents that are generally "durable," meaning that they remain in effect if a spouse becomes incapacitated.
 To learn more about how legal and financial professionals can support your estate planning efforts, read Viewpoints on Fidelity.com: Five steps to create an estate plan

 In addition, a living will spells out a person's wishes for medical care in the event that he or she becomes incapacitated.
 This way, heirs aren't left guessing about what type of care their loved one wants when he or she is not able to make those decisions, such as stopping life-sustaining treatments.